What Is Tax Avoidance?

 Is tax avoidance ethical?

 Tax avoidance is legal, but saying it’s “ethical” is up for interpretation.
-While the tax code itself is designed to incentivize specific actions, many believe it allows loopholes that lower taxes for ultra-wealthy individuals.
+While the tax code itself is designed to incentivize specific actions, many people believe it allows loopholes that lower taxes for ultra-wealthy individuals.
 Meanwhile, lower-income taxpayers are still paying a higher percentage of income tax.
-Because of that, tax avoidance can be seen as unethical.
-However, if you follow the tax code and lower your income taxes legally, this may be seen as an ethical approach.

 What is a tax shelter?

 Tax shelters are accounts and assets that offer tax deductions and credits, lowering taxes owed to the IRS.
-This can include retirement accounts, real estate, or businesses that can legally lower your tax burden.
+This can include retirement accounts, real estate or businesses that can legally lower your tax burden.

 What is the standard deduction?